ETHLiquidity

 LiquidityBurned

-MUST be triggered when burn
+MUST be triggered when burn is called.

 event LiquidityBurned(address indexed caller, uint256 value);